USA property hotspots

 So long as the protections were written into the contract, should there be issues resulting from the searches and survey the buyer can still pull out.
 Otherwise, a real estate transaction can then be “closed” by an attorney or title insurance company.

 Documentary stamps to record the deed with the local authorities cost 0.7 per cent of the purchase price and can be paid by the buyer or seller.
-The title insurance policy is a one-off payment of approximately 0.75 per cent of the purchase price.
+The title insurance policy is a one-off payment of approximately 0.75 per cent of the purchase price – again, this is payable by the buyer or seller so part of the negotiation!
 Attorney or title company costs to close the transaction are usually around $700, split equally between buyer and seller.
 The buyer may be required to pay home owner association fees and building insurance in advance and this may be paid at closing.
+So, overall, budget up to 2.5 per cent for cash purchases and up to 7 per cent if you are getting a US based mortgage.

 You'll also need to find the most cost-effective, safe and easy way to move your money to the USA to complete your purchase.
 Bank charges and fluctuating exchange rates can both have an impact on your overall cost - but you can save up to 4% of the cost by working with a specialist currency firm.
 They can help you achieve currency exchange rates better than the banks, and reduce the risk of your international payments increasing.